imsamtar/hospital-management/README.md

 # hospital-management
 I created this c++ program as a first semester project at univesity.
-Using CLI.
+CLI.